-New York begs for federal help over coronavirus as Fed sets up fiscal supports
+U.S. states, cities beg for coronavirus help; Fed tries to shield economy

 “We’re competing against each other on what should be a national crisis where we should be coming together and the federal government should be leading, helping us,” Pritzker told the “Today” program.

-“The federal government needs to say to all the companies in the United States that produce these goods that they are going to buy them all together and distribute them across the states.”

-New York Governor Andrew Cuomo called on Washington to put in place the federal defense production act to eliminate this “adhoc” system.
+Cuomo called on Washington to put in place the federal defense production act to eliminate this “adhoc” system.

 Trump on Sunday defended his decision to hold off using this power, on the grounds that nationalizing businesses “is not a good concept.”

+The Gold Star Beer Counter in Prospect Heights, Brooklyn, was able to say open because it is licensed as a marketplace.
+But bartender Will Dube, 27, said the problem was the distribution from breweries was slowing.

+“Breweries themselves are having a harder time supplying the marketplace because so many people are consuming and overbuying,” he said, but added: “We’re going to keep doing this as long as possible.”

-Reporting by Susan Heavey, Doina Chiacu and Nathan Layne; Writing by Daniel Trotta and Sonya Hepinstall; Editing by Howard Goller
+Reporting by Susan Heavey, Doina Chiacu and Nathan Layne; Writing by Daniel Trotta and Sonya Hepinstall; Editing by Howard Goller and Alistair Bell